|Height:||Male: 22 - 24 inches, Female: 20 - 23 inches|

 With a high capacity to be affectionate to its family coupled with its courageous and brave nature, the Airedale Terrier can be a very protective dog.
 This makes them perfect for keeping properties safe and well-guarded.

 Despite its size and sometimes overwhelming stature, the Airedale Terrier is actually gentle natured and peaceful.
 However, their naturally playful nature will have to be kept on bay and controlled in obedience training if they are to be around small children.
 Potentially, Airedale Terriers can play rough.

 Airedale Terriers can also be quite dominating with the natural tendency towards leadership and holding alpha status.
 As such, they can become disobedient and too relaxed around members of the family which they see as submissive.

 With this in mind, this breed will need to be handled by an owner with firmness in implementing his superiority and alpha status.
 When the Airedale sees that his master cannot be pushed around, he will be very loyal and highly obedient.

 As for grooming, shedding will not be too much of a problem given its thick and rough coat.
-However, daily brushing and combing is still advisable in handy if you do not want to find piles of fur in your lobby.
+However, daily brushing and combing is still advisable if you do not want to find piles of fur in your kitchen.

 Other than regular grooming, the thick double coat of Airedale Terriers will also need to be trimmed on a regular basis.
 And because they have a rather thick facial hair, food can sometimes get caught and needs to be cleaned regularly.